In this post, I’ll uncover 133 frugal living tips to help you save more money and get financial freedom.

 While learning or affording budgeting apps is another problem for most people.

 Here the best option is to download budgeting templates and use them.
 They’re editable, portable, and printable for keeping a record.
 Provide graphical analysis as well to better visualize your income and spending variations.

 You also love: 20 Budget Templates To Confidently Track Your Money

 4. Use budgeting apps

 If you can afford and learn budgeting apps then it’s a superior option.
 In budgeting apps, you only need to enter a few transactions manually and all other data is automatically downloaded from your bank and credit card accounts.

 They’re available for free and paid as well.
 If you want to choose a paid option then YNAB is the right option.
-While the free Mint by intuit suits best.
+While the free Mint by Intuit suits me best.